Ethical Principles and Publication Policy

 2. Publication Policy

-1. InTraders International Trade Journal (InTraders) is an international, peer-reviewed and scientific journal.
+1. InTraders)is an international, peer-reviewed and scientific publication.
 It publishes in accordance with the publication principles listed below.

 2. InTraders aims to contribute to the development of science at the national and international levels by creating a platform where scientific studies can be published.

-3.InTraders; It publishes original scientific researches in the fields of international trade, economics, business, supply chain management, law and international relations, presenting congress papers, book reviews, and letters to the editor.
+3.InTraders; It publishes original scientific research in the fields of international trade, economics, business, supply chain management, law and international relations, presenting congress papers, book reviews, and letters to the editor.